bootphon/sustained-phonation-features/README.md

 # Sustained Phonation Features

-Code to replicate the features from the paper https://arxiv.org/abs/2006.05365
+Code to replicate the features from the paper https://arxiv.org/abs/2006.05365 to appear at Interspeech 2020.

 ## Installing the environment